gabigor1/project-one/README.md

 ## How to use it

-At the top of the screen you have a button with Start Game, if you press it the game start, you can move the tank only horizontally with the arrow keys and shoot the laser with the space bar.
+At the top of the screen, you have a button with Start Game, if you press it the game start, you can move the tank only horizontally with the arrow keys and shoot the laser with the space bar.

 ## Process

 Before I started to code, I decided to do some research about the game.
-I decided to use a large grid to have more aliens and give the player more time to destroy the aliens
+I decided to use a large grid to have more aliens and give the player more time to destroy the aliens.

-The starting point was creating a basic grid which the aliens could move in a certain period of time, and the player could shoot and move the tank.
+The starting point was creating a basic grid in which the aliens could move in a certain period of time, and the player could shoot and move the tank.
 This was created using a list of divs in the HTML.
-Each cell have an individual value, which I used to move the aliens, the tank and the laser.
+Each cell has an individual value, which I used to move the aliens, the tank, and the laser.

 ```
 function createdGrid(startingPosition1) { // * creates the grip and the initial position of the aliens and the tank